 Alongside our work on the financial statements, we also review and report to the National Audit Office on your Whole of Government Accounts return.
 The extent of our review, and the nature of our report, is specified by the National Audit Office.

-We are yet to commence our work in this area due to delays in the central guidance and will report any matters arising to the Audit & Governance Committee.
+We are yet to commence our work in this area - we will do so and report any matters arising to the Audit & Governance Committee.